Splynter-Security/Threat-Modeling-GitBook/foundations/layering.md

 ![Opengarages example of a "level 0 inputs" DFD [1]](car-example-level_0.jpg)

 Next, the car is further explored, going into another level of decomposition.
-This kind of decomposition is the first kind of layering, it isn't really explored in this course because it is more useful at the implementation layer then it is the architectural layer (see later).
+This kind of decomposition is a simple first kind of layering, it isn't really explored in this course because it is more useful at the implementation layer then it is the architectural layer (see later).
 This next view decomposes the vehicle and shows the actual components of the vehicles

 ![Opengarages example of a "level 1 inputs" DFD [2]](car-example-level_1.jpg)